Image: Japanese Defense Minister Satoshi Morimoto & Leon Panetta at the Pentagon, Aug 2012.

 A furious dispute is raging right now between China and Japan about claims to what China calls the Diaoyu, and Japan the Senkaku, Islands.
 While advocating peaceful resolution of the issue, Mr Panetta added that if conflict broke out, the United States would support Japan under the Japan-US Security Treaty (Panetta tells China that Senkakus under Japan-U.S. Security Treaty, September 22, 2012).

 Vietnam, the Philippines, Malaysia in the South China Sea also have territorial disputes with China, as has India to the north.

-What is lacking in the Asia-Pacific region, is an independent and trusted broker who could converse with disputants and be readily available to work with them to help reduce tensions and resolve differences.
+Something seriously lacking in the Asia-Pacific region is an independent and trusted broker who could converse with disputants and be readily available to work with them to help reduce tensions and resolve differences.

 In this respect, I would like to round off by again drawing attention to a perceptive academic with an Indian background (see earlier blog).
 Over 20 years ago, Ramesh Thakur, as the then Director of Asian Studies, Otago University, said: